TashinAhmed/LIFE/README.md

 # Version 1.0
 Only B&W color used for alpha version.
 Player can only simulate the total process without additional information on hand.

+# Final Version
+All cell can be identified differently.
+Random start and automatic simulation added.